 Prior to World War II, many Kentucky breeders shipped their yearlings to Saratoga, N.Y., each summer to be sold at auction.
 But in 1943, a wartime restriction on rail transport forced breeders to keep their yearlings at home.
 So began Keeneland's first yearling sale, held under a tent in the track paddock.
 From that inaugural sale came Hoop, Jr., winner of the 1945 Kentucky Derby.

-Today, we conduct four sales annually.
+Today, we conduct three sales annually.
 Our two signature sales are the September Yearling Sale and the November Breeding Stock Sale.
-We also hold a January Horses of All Ages Sale and an April Two-Year-Olds in Training Sale.
-The July Selected Yearling Sale was discontinued in 2003.
+We also hold a January Horses of All Ages Sale.
+The July Selected Yearling Sale was discontinued in 2003 and the April Two-Year-Olds in Training Sale was discontinued in 2015.